golemfactory/yapapi/README.md

 to complete the job you're giving them - e.g. transferring files to and from the provider or running commands within the execution unit on the provider's end.

-Depending on the number of workers, and thus, the providers that your runner Engine utilizes, a single worker may tackle several tasks (fragments of your work) and you can differentiate the steps that need to happen once per worker run (that is, per provider node) - e.g. and upload of a source file that's common to each fragment; and those that happen for each individual work fragment - e.g. the processing of the file using a specific set of parameters.
+Depending on the number of workers, and thus, the maximum number of providers that your runner Engine utilizes in parallel, a single worker may tackle several tasks (fragments of your work) and you can differentiate the steps that need to happen once per worker run, which usually means once per provider node - but that depends on the exact implementation of your worker function - from those that happen for each individual work fragment.
+The example of the former would be e.g. an upload of a source file that's common to each fragment; and the example of the latter is e.g. the processing of the file using a set of parameters specified in the `Task` data.

 #### Task